A Comprehensive Survey on Heart Sound Analysis in the Deep Learning Era: Heart Sound Analysis Tasks

-In order to better capture the abrupt changes in the PCG signal, the envelope of the signal was obtained in~\cite{SHUKLA2020101762}, and the kurtosis of the envelope was computed to get the impulse-like characteristics, which were further passed through a zero frequency filter for pure impulse information.
+To better capture the abrupt changes in PCG signals, the study in~\cite{SHUKLA2020101762} \re{used signal envelops}.
+The kurtosis of the envelope was then computed to extract impulse-like characteristics.
+Subsequently, these characteristics were passed through a zero-frequency filter to obtain pure impulse information.
 Along with the heart sound labels, the extracted features were fed into a hidden semi-Markov model (HSMM).
-To better adapt the variability of the heart cycle duration (HCD) in the PCG recordings, a multi-centroid-duration-based HSMM was introduced in~\cite{KAMSON2019265}, where HCDs were estimated at various instances of a PCG to get maximum possible duration values and those nearest values were clubbed into clusters to refer each centroid.
+In~\cite{KAMSON2019265}, a multi-centroid-duration-based HSMM was introduced to better adapt to the variability of heart cycle durations (HCDs) in PCG recordings.
+HCDs were estimated at various instances of a PCG to obtain maximum possible duration values, and those nearest values were clubbed into clusters to refer to each centroid.
 With more accurate state duration information, the HSMM achieved better segmentation performance.
-Similarly, considering the inter-patient variability, the emission probability distributions to each patient were estimated through a Gaussian mixture model (GMM) in an unsupervised and adaptive way in the improved HSMM in another study~\cite{8678744}.
+Similarly, considering the inter-patient variability, the emission probability distributions to each patient were estimated through a Gaussian mixture model (GMM), and an improved HSMM was used for segmentation in an unsupervised and adaptive way~\cite{8678744}.
 Moreover, the expectation maximisation algorithm developed in~\cite{8367820} searched for sojourn time distribution parameters of an HSMM for each subject.
-Many studies~\cite{whitaker2017combining,rubin2017recognizing,maknickas2017recognition,liu2022abnormal,khan2020automatic,dastagir2021computer,bourouhou2020heart,chen2020classification,abduh2020classification,alaskar2019implementation,han2018supervised,han2019heart,chen2019heart} have employed logistic regression-based HSMM (LR-HSMM) proposed in~\cite{springer2015logistic} for heart sound segmentation.
-LR was incorporated to predict the probability of $P[s_j|o_t]$, and $B$ is then computed with the Bayes rule.
-There are also other improved HMM methods, such as the \emph{duration-dependent HMM}~\cite{schmidt2010segmentation,duggento2021classification}, which considers the probability density function of the duration at each state.
+Many studies~\cite{whitaker2017combining,rubin2017recognizing,maknickas2017recognition,liu2022abnormal,khan2020automatic,dastagir2021computer,bourouhou2020heart,chen2020classification,abduh2020classification,alaskar2019implementation,han2018supervised,han2019heart,chen2019heart,nogueira2019classifying} have employed logistic regression-based HSMM (LR-HSMM)~\cite{springer2015logistic} for heart sound segmentation.
+LR was incorporated to predict the probability of $P[s_j|o_t]$, and $B$ was then computed with \re{Bayes'} rule.
+There are also other improved HMM methods, such as the \emph{duration-dependent HMM}~\cite{schmidt2010segmentation,duggento2021classification} considering the probability density function of the duration at each state.
 Another study~\cite{noman2019markov} proposed a Markov-switching model for heart sound segmentation.